 Uu-a-thluk brings Nuu-chah-nulth-aht together to work with other governments and groups.
-Its framework allows us to manage our aquatic resources consistent with Nuu-chah-nulth practices and principles, complimenting and reinforcing Ha’wilth patuk Ha’wiih (Nuu-chah-nulth governance).
-Uu-a-thluk works with Nuu-chah-nulth Nation fisheries programs, stand-alone Nations and Nations with their own Aboriginal Fisheries Strategy agreements.
+The program framework allows us to manage our aquatic resources consistent with Nuu-chah-nulth practices and principles, complementing and reinforcing Ha’wilth patuk Ha’wiih (Nuu-chah-nulth governance).
+Uu-a-thluk works with Nuu-chah-nulth Nation fisheries programs, stand-alone nations and nations with their own Aboriginal Fisheries Strategy agreements.
 Together, we are increasing Nuu-chah-nulth participation in the harvest and management of our aquatic resources.

 In our Nuu-chah-nulth language, uu-a-thluk means “taking care of.”

 Our vision is to manage Nuu-chah-nulth Ha-ha-houlthee of our Ha’wiih in a sustainable way for our muschim, consistent with Nuu-chah-nulth knowledge and values.
 This is a responsibility given by Naas.
 Our aquatic resources must fulfill our sustenance, ceremonial and societal needs, and provide an economic base for healthy communities.

 Access: Uu-a-thluk increases Nuu-chah-nulth access to sea resources by (1) protecting and advancing Nuu-chah-nulth fishing rights, (2) maximizing Nuu-chah-nulth participation in beneficial government programs, (3) participating in projects that increase current access and sustain resources and (4) retaining knowledge of Nuu-chah-nulth rich oral history and culture as it relates to the sea.